ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 ## Address Forms

-Address forms are a special kind of reusable form an as such are treated differently in the Intershop PWA.
+Address forms are a special kind of reusable forms and as such are treated differently in the Intershop PWA.
 Under the hood, they also use the functionality explained above, but the address configurations are declared in their own module and access to address forms is simplified via the `formly-address-form` component.

 ### How to Use the formly-address-form Component